Thank you to everyone for an amazing

 Located at Fair Lawn Farm southwest of Monterey (4 miles south on Rt.
 220, then 3 miles west on Rt.
 84), Duff’s Sugar House is a small, family-run old-time sugarhouse where the trees are still “opened” by hand and the sugar water collected in buckets.
 Cooking is done in a wood-fired open pan and finished in an iron kettle.
 Hands-on participation is encouraged.
 Enjoy hickory and dandelion syrups, as well as onsite milled cornmeal and grits from Crooked Spur Farm.
 Tour buses welcome.
 Wheelchair accessible.

-Food: Hot sandwiches, soup, apple butter, smoked cheeses, cold drinks
+Food: Crooked Spur Farm, hot sandwiches, soup, apple butter, smoked cheese

 Owners: Tim & Terry Duff